All Products

 Edition

-The edition of the transit router instance.
+The system automatically determines and displays the edition of the transit router in the current region.

 Enable Multicast